Use your mouse or touchscreen to explore the 360° panoramic views

 Dining places of the area that offer a variety of culinary delights.

 Tucked into the dramatic landscapes of Sardinia’s eastern coast, Cala Fuili offers visitors a perfect blend of adventure and relaxation.
 This beach, often seen as a gateway to the island’s wilder side, is an experience that connects travelers to the unspoiled beauties of the Gulf of Orosei: Cala Goloritzè, Cala Mariolu, Cala Luna.
-Cala Fuili isn’t just for sunbathers; it’s for those seeking to explore Sardinia’s untamed nature while enjoying a peaceful retreat by the sea.
+Cala Fuili is perfect for those seeking to explore Sardinia’s untamed nature while enjoying a peaceful retreat by the sea.

 This beach serves as the starting point for several trekking routes, including the famous path to Cala Luna.
 Adventure seekers can explore hidden corners of the coastline or venture into nearby caves, such as the Grotta del Bue Marino, a site rich in prehistoric significance and natural wonder.